 The majority of mankind will be saved – will you be among them?

-Various biblical texts are wrongly used to support this unbiblical idea.
+Various biblical texts are wrongly used to support this unbiblical idea that the Lord Jesus Christ will save only a minority of mankind:

 - Jesus was asked: “Are there few that be saved?”
 Lk 13:23.
 Jesus replied with neither Yes nor No to this, but that many would be too late, out of complacency, and to make sure that you are not among them.